anirvan/yahoo-group-archive-tools/README.md

 * Maybe fix redacted headers in sub-parts so the message is valid
 * Need to verify that attached files round trip correctly

-## 7. Feedback
+## 7. Feedback and authorship

+This software is copyright [Anirvan Chatterjee](https://www.chatterjee.net/), and licensed under the [MIT License](https://tldrlegal.com/license/mit-license).

+Have questions, bug reports, or suggestions?
 Feel free to use GitHub's issue tracker.
 If you need to contact me privately, DM me [@anirvan](https://twitter.com/anirvan) on Twitter.